 These Korean Beef Tacos are made in the slow cooker and served with a crunchy slaw and spicy Korean Chili sauce.
 Very unique and delicious tacos!

 One of the first food trucks I ever had the pleasure of enjoying was a little cart in Austin, Texas.
 I can’t for the life of me remember the name of it (possibly due to beer), but I know that they served very good Korean tacos.
 As soon as I was able, I rushed home and whipped up these Slow Cooker Korean Beef Tacos in tribute!

-The good news is that the filling for these slow cooker Korean beef tacos is super easy to make thanks to the good old kitchen tool.
+The good news is that the filling for these Korean beef tacos is super easy to make thanks to the good old kitchen tool the slow cooker.
 While the ingredient list looks long, it’s worth finding all the stuff.

 Once you have the ingredients, the recipe couldn’t be easier and definitely ends up being a really authentic and delicious meal.

 The spicy, sweet, savory flavors of this beef filling were meant to be shoved in a taco.

 - Want a different slow cooker beef recipe?
 Try this Slow Cooker Pepper Steak!

 - 3 pounds beef chuck roast cubed and browned

 - ¼ cup rice wine vinegar